fudge-py/fudge/docs/examples.rst

     ...         send_email( "kumar@hishouse.com",
     ...                     "you@yourhouse.com",
     ...
 "Mmmm, fudge")
-    ...         fudge.stop()
+    ...         fudge.verify()
     ...
     >>> test = TestEmail('test_email')
     >>> test.run()
     Sent an email to kumar@hishouse.com

-Notice how :func:`fudge.stop` is called within the test itself, not in tearDown().
+Notice how :func:`fudge.verify` is called within the test itself, not in tearDown().
 This is because stop() might raise errors about failed expectations, which is part of your test.

 Failed Expectations
 ===================